-For the legal industry, the pandemic ushered in the unthinkable: For the first time, on a large scale, the practice of law would take place without the law office.
+For the legal industry, the pandemic ushered in the unthinkable: For the first time, on a large scale, the practice of law would take place outside of law offices.
 As shutdowns swept across the world, lawyers once tethered to their desks found themselves working at home for months on end.
-Although the legal industry was long among the slowest to embrace remote work policies and technologies, the pandemic forced widespread adoption without the expected consequences.
+Although the legal industry was among the slowest to embrace remote work policies and technologies, the pandemic forced widespread adoption without the expected consequences.

 Case in point: Large law firms in 2020 saw net income rise by an average of 10% as demand for transactional work boomed and firms saved money on business travel, according to a survey by Wells Fargo Private Bank’s legal specialty group.